Reflective-Net: Learning from Explanations: Evaluation

 \subsection{Setup and Analysis}

-We used a default setup, that was varied in one or more parameters for individual experiments.
-SGD with momentum 0.9 with batchsize 128 served for training.
-Since overfitting was generally no major concern, we computed test performance after training.
-We decayed the initial learning rate of 0.1 by 0.1 at epochs 60 and 100 of the 120 epochs.
-Weights of dense layers were L2-regularized with 0.0005, other weights were not regularized.
-We employed CIFAR-10/100 without data augmentation and pre-defined split into training and test data.
-If not stated differently, we used a VGG and Resnet variant \ref{tab:arch} and the following settings (Section \ref{sec:opt}):$d=16$, $ExpCl_{Train}=\{Cor,Ran\}$, $Exp_{Source}=Self$.
-For the layer we used $L=3$, which denotes the 4th conv layer for VGG and for ResNet, the first conv layer of Block $L$, i.e. 3.
-We trained 5 networks for each configuration.
-We report average accuracy and standard deviation.
+In our experiments, we used PyTorch 1.11.0 and Python 3.9 on an Ubuntu machine with an NVIDIA RTX 2080 Ti.
+We used a default setup, with some parameters varied for individual experiments.
+Stochastic Gradient Descent with momentum 0.9 with batchsize 128 was used for training.
+Overfitting was generally not a major concern, so we only reported test performance after training.The initial learning rate of 0.1 was decreased by 0.1 at epochs 70 and 120 of the 150 epochs for training the original classifier $C_O$, and half as many epochs for retraining $C_R$.
+We also employed weight decay with a parameter of 0.0005.
+Unless otherwise specified, we used a VGG and ResNet variant (see Table \ref{tab:arch}) and the following settings (Section \ref{sec:opt}):$d=32$, $Expl.Class_{Train}=\{correct,predicted,random\}$, $Exp_{Source}=Self$.
+For VGG, we used the $L=Middle$ layer as indicated in the last column in Table \ref{tab:arch}, and for ResNet, $L=High$ was the second conv layer of the block.
+We used CIFAR-10/100, SVHN\cite{net11}, FashionMNIST\cite{xia17} (scaled to 32x32), and TinyImageNet\cite{stan18} without data augmentation.
+Since the TinyImageNet architecture has a larger spatial extent (64x64), more classes, and more data, we added a block to ResNet and two layers to VGG for downsampling; we also scaled the number of neurons of all layers by a factor of 1.5 and used $d=64$ to account for the growth in channels also when learning from explanations.
+Predefined splits into training and test data were employed.
+We trained 7 networks for each configuration.
+We report the average accuracy and standard deviation (Table \ref{tab:arch}).
+Code is available at \url{https://github.com/JohnTailor/Reflective-Net-Learning-from-Explanations}.